WEB CONFERENCE

 Broadcast date: 19 March 2026

-Most organizations treat consent and preference (C&P) as a configuration exercise: deploy a CMP, set up rules by region, publish a banner, and assume the rest works.
-But real-world C&P programs fail in the gaps—between policy and implementation, between banner choice and runtime outcomes, and between “point-in-time checks” and the nonstop pace of website/app changes.
+Most organizations treat consent and preference as a configuration exercise: deploy a consent management platform, set up rules by region, publish a banner and assume the rest works.
+But real-world consent and preference programs fail in the gaps — between policy and implementation, between banner choice and runtime outcomes, and between "point-in-time checks" and the nonstop pace of website/app changes.

-In this webinar, Ivan Tsarynny will unpack why auditing CMP platforms at scale is operationally challenging (pages × properties × geographies × languages × consent states × vendor behaviors) and why sampling creates blind spots that can turn into regulatory and reputational exposure.
-He’ll walk through a practical closed-loop audit model that verifies the full chain: policy → user experience → consent signal → downstream tracker/script firing → evidence → remediation → re-test.
+In this webinar, Ivan Tsarynny will unpack why auditing CMP platforms at scale is operationally challenging — pages × properties × geographies × languages × consent states × vendor behaviors — and why sampling creates blind spots that can turn into regulatory and reputational exposure.
+He will walk through a practical closed-loop audit model that verifies the full chain: policy → user experience → consent signal → downstream tracker/script firing → evidence → remediation → re-test.

 Key takeaways:

-• Explain internally why CMP configuration ≠ compliant outcomes, and where audits typically break down (runtime reality vs. assumptions).
+• Explain internally why CMP configuration is not equal compliant outcomes, and where audits typically break down — runtime reality vs. assumptions.

-• Design a closed-loop C&P audit process that validates banner behavior and downstream vendor firing across consent states (accept/decline/no action).
+• Design a closed-loop consent and preference audit process that validates banner behavior and downstream vendor firing across consent states — accept/decline/no action.

-• Scale testing across multiple sites/pages/flows/geos by using a scenario matrix (rather than manual page-by-page scripting).
+• Scale testing across multiple sites/pages/flows/geographies by using a scenario matrix rather than manual page-by-page scripting.

-• Measure C&P program performance with operational KPIs (drift rate, violation density, time-to-remediate, “evidence coverage”).
+• Measure consent and preference program performance with operational key performance indicators — drift rate, violation density, time-to-remediate, "evidence coverage."

-• Operationalize continuous auditing to increase ROI on existing CMP and privacy/GRC investments.
+• Operationalize continuous auditing to increase return on investment on existing CMP and privacy/governance, risk and compliance investments.

 If you registered for this sponsored web conference and subsequent related follow-up emails, you submit your registration information to the IAPP and the co-host and sponsor for that particular web conference, which includes attendee names, titles, organizations, countries, state and email addresses.